Vinco Ventures Inc. (BBIG) Reveals an Earnings Mystery

 BBIG’s Market Performance

-BBIG stocks went down by -15.78% for the week, with a monthly drop of -34.37% and a quarterly performance of -34.00%, while its annual performance rate touched -86.31%.
-The volatility ratio for the week stands at 9.98% while the volatility levels for the past 30 days are set at 11.82% for Vinco Ventures Inc. The simple moving average for the period of the last 20 days is -5.45% for BBIG stocks with a simple moving average of -42.90% for the last 200 days.
+BBIG stocks went down by -15.08% for the week, with a monthly drop of -12.58% and a quarterly performance of -33.12%, while its annual performance rate touched -83.51%.
+The volatility ratio for the week stands at 8.53% while the volatility levels for the past 30 days are set at 10.19% for Vinco Ventures Inc..
+The simple moving average for the period of the last 20 days is 3.32% for BBIG stocks with a simple moving average of -38.00% for the last 200 days.

-During the last 5 trading sessions, BBIG fell by -15.78%, which changed the moving average for the period of 200-days by -75.34% in comparison to the 20-day moving average, which settled at $0.9962.
-In addition, Vinco Ventures Inc. saw -41.21% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BBIG rose by +7.85%, which changed the moving average for the period of 200-days by -66.13% in comparison to the 20-day moving average, which settled at $0.9813.
+In addition, Vinco Ventures Inc. saw -44.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading